Welcome to the shortlist

 What does this mean in practice?

-So, if a fund was looking to incorporate ESG factors when making investments, they might assess the organisation’s environmental factors, like the business’ energy consumption, their policy on climate change, or their waste production.
+So, if a fund was looking to incorporate ESG factors when making investments, they might assess the organisation’s environmental factors, such as the business’ energy consumption, their policy on climate change, or their waste production.

-They may consider social factors, like the company’s community engagement, how well they protect human rights, or employee relations.
+They may consider social factors, like the company’s community engagement, how well the business protects human rights, or employee relations.

 And they’d look at the company’s governance – the way the business is run – such as the quality of management, diversity of the board, or conflicts of interest.